-Being an enabler of an addict means supporting the addiction rather than the addict.
-You might think that you’re helping the person you love, but you’re really just helping him remain an addict and avoid making positive changes.
-Chief enablers in families are the ones who are doing the most damage, even when they mean to be helpful and loving.
-Learn to recognize your enabling behaviors so you can stop doing more damage and start really supporting the addict in your life.
+Being an enabler of someone struggling with addiction means supporting the addiction rather than the person.
+You might think you’re helping the person you love, but you’re just helping them remain an addict and avoid making positive changes.
+Chief enablers in families are the ones who do the most damage, even when they mean to be helpful and loving.
+Learn to recognize your enabling behaviors to stop doing more damage and start supporting the person who needs your help.

 What Is an Enabler?

-By definition, a chief enabler is a person whose actions and words help an addict make excuses to continue using and avoid changing.
-The main way in which an enabler promotes the addiction is by preventing the addict from experiencing consequences.
-When the addict doesn’t experience the consequences of his substance abuse, he can’t feel the full effect of his actions.
-Without that, he will never find the motivation to change.
+By definition, a chief enabler is a person whose actions and words help a person make excuses to continue using and avoid changing.
+The primary way an enabler promotes addiction is by preventing the person struggling from experiencing consequences.
+When someone doesn’t experience the consequences of their substance abuse, they can’t feel the full effect of their actions.
+Without that, they will never find the motivation to change.

 Characteristics of the Chief Enabler

-How do you know if you are enabling the addict in your life?
-Until you really stop to consider what acts and words could be enabling, you probably think that you are helping your loved one.
-If you’re worried about him and you think he needs to change, but he doesn’t listen and refuses to admit needing help, it may be time to consider your own actions.
+How do you know if you are enabling someone in your life?
+Until you stop to consider what acts and words could be enabling, you probably think that you are helping your loved one with addiction.
+If you’re worried about them and you think they need to change, but they don’t listen and refuse to admit needing help, it may be time to consider your own actions.
 Here are some characteristics of the enabler:

-- Hides the negative consequences of the addict’s behaviors.
+- Hides the negative consequences of the person’s behaviors

-- Makes excuses to other people for the addict’s actions.
+- Makes excuses to other people for someone’s actions

-- Lies to the addict about how bad things are.
+- Lies to the person struggling with addiction about how bad things are

-- Takes care of responsibilities for the addict.
+- Takes care of responsibilities for the person

-- Puts blame on other circumstances instead of the addict.
+- Puts blame on other circumstances instead of the person